Aritra96/bikeshare-project/README.md

 # Basic Data Exploration with pandas on Bikeshare Data
-_Basic Udacity project using pandas library in Python for their bikeshare data exploration._
+_A Python project using pandas to explore bikeshare data._

 # Project Overview: